 The best part of all of this?
 Impact Water’s approach is working.

 In Uganda, Impact Water is proud to announce it has now reached over 1,000,000 students and installed systems in over 1,860 schools in over 60 districts across Uganda.

 Across Kenya, Nigeria, and Uganda, Impact Water has installed water purification systems in over 4,000 schools, impacting close to 2 million students in total.
 The social business has already identified other countries such as Rwanda, Ghana, Ethiopia, and Tanzania as potential target markets for business expansion.

 Impact Water operates as a sustainable business, which means that they are much more effective than a charity at solving the problem of access to clean drinking water.
-They are funded by the innovative venture philanthropy fund Yunus Social Business, founded by Nobel Peace Laureate Professor Muhammad Yunus, which provides concessional loans to allow social businesses to grow.
+Rather than pumping in huge amounts of charitable donations that quickly dry up, a social business provides a product or service to the poor that they need and can pay for at an affordable rate.
+Impact Water are funded by the innovative venture philanthropy fund Yunus Social Business, founded by Nobel Peace Laureate Professor Muhammad Yunus, which provides concessional loans to allow social businesses to grow.